Tom Marr: Baltimore

+Philadelphia

-Marr stayed at WCBM until 1995 when he was offered a full-time weekday show on Philadelphia's WWDB-FM where he had been hosting a Saturday evening show since 1987.
+Marr stayed at WCBM until 1995 when he was offered a full-time weekday show on Philadelphia's WWDB-FM, where he had been hosting a Saturday evening show since 1987.
 Marr returned to WCBM in 1997 when they offered him a long-term contract to return.
-Additionally, Marr cited displeasure with WWDB's programming structure which devoted too much time to commercials, traffic reports, and news updates each hour, along with an ownership that pressured him to avoid hot-button political issues in favor of more light-hearted topics, such as "pizza toppings."
+Marr cited displeasure with WWDB's programming structure which devoted too much time to commercials, traffic reports, and news updates each hour, along with an ownership that pressured him to avoid hot-button political issues in favor of more light-hearted topics, such as "pizza toppings."
 Marr had always been a staple on WCBM's talk-radio line-up, and after returning to the station in 1997, his show was the station's lead-in program to the Rush Limbaugh Show.